blcmill/02a-Exercises-Functions-and-Dictionaries/README.md

 # 02a-Exercises-Functions-and-Dictionaries
+This is my response to Exercise 02a.
+Blake Miller.

+---

 Here are some exercises to help you learn about Python functions, sets, and dictionaries.
 This is the second set of exercises for ILS-Z399.
 To complete these exercises: